greco-project/pvcompare/docs/model_assumptions.rst

 2.3 Fixed losses relative and absolute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Besides the relative thermal loss of storage content within one timestep [-] expressed by the ``loss_rate``, fixed losses as share of nominal storage capacity [-] and fixed absolute losses independent of storage content or nominal storage capacity [kWh] can be passed as well (cf. `oemof.thermal's documentation on the stratified thermal storage  <https://oemof-thermal.readthedocs.io/en/latest/stratified_thermal_storage.html>`__).
 You can model the stratified thermal storage with fixed thermal losses by either providing

 * a numeric value: